FunForks/Merge_Conflict/README.md

    * Use text given by client for the header
    * Add paragraph provided by client
    ```
-19. Run `git log` to check that your commit was correctly applied, and that your commit message is clear.
+21. Run `git log` to check that your commit was correctly applied, and that your commit message is clear.
+  > Git asks the [less](https://linuxize.com/post/less-command-in-linux/) utility to display log entries, and other data that may display over several lines or several pages.
+  >* If you see a colon (`:`) in the last line in the Terminal window, this means "Press the space bar if you want to see more log entries."
+  >* If you see `(END)` this means "There are no more log entries.
+  >* At any time you can press `Shift-Q` to stop the less utility
+  >* If all the information then suddenly disappears from the Terminal, run the [following command](https://serebrov.github.io/html/2014-01-04-git-log-and-less-keep-output.html) to stop it from disappearing in the future:
+  >
+  >   `git config --global --replace-all core.pager "less -iXFR"`
-20. *Only if necessary* you can run `git commit -amend` to correct any mistakes in your commit message.
+22. *Only if necessary* you can run `git commit -amend` to correct any mistakes in your commit message.

 You should now have:
 * The original `sourceOfConflict.md` file in `main`